Guide for Applying to Medical School for Swarthmore Undergraduates and Alumni/ae

 - Informal Interview — The person interviewing you will make you feel relaxed, and may even serve coffee and doughnuts.
 It might feel more like a friendly conversation than an interview.

-- MMI — There is a new interview format being adopted by many schools called the Multiple Mini Interview (MMI) where you will have several very brief opportunities to respond to a question or a prompt, usually on an ethical dimemma.
+- The Multiple Mini Interview (MMI) — You will have several very brief opportunities to respond to a question or a prompt, usually on an ethical dilemma.

 - Informed Interview — In this type of interview, the interviewer has looked over your essay and our Committee letter and will use this information to direct the questions.
 Harvard University uses the informed interview.